|Trim Size / Pages||6 x 9 in / 528|

-A definitive, ground-breaking history of the Anglo-Saxons by national bestselling author Marc Morris.
+A sweeping and original history of the Anglo-Saxons by national bestselling author Marc Morris.

 Marc Morris, PhD, is an historian and broadcaster, specializing in the Middle Ages.
 An expert on medieval monarchy and aristocracy, Marc has written numerous articles for History Today, BBC History Magazine and Heritage Today; he speaks regularly to schools, historical societies, and literary festivals, and also leads specialist tours of UK castles.
 He is a fellow of the Royal Historical Society and lives in England.